sepaul1124/ABCD-PHEWAS/README.md

 CD_sumstats.R
     This script prepares the summary statistics for GWAS, including coding alleles to have the same reference allele across phenotypes and scaling coefficients and standard errors.

+LDSC.R
+    This script computes the genetic covariance matrix among the 11 psychiatric phenotypes.

 multi_GWAS_CD2.sh
 multi_GWAS_CD2.R
     These files contain code to conduct the multivariate GWAS.
 The summary statistics generated from the CD_sumstats.R script are loaded into R along with the LDSC covariance matrix.
 A correlated factors model is specified, including SNP effects.